Health and Safety at the Zoo

 - If you are not feeling well, we ask that you stay home and reschedule your visit to the Zoo.

-- Face Coverings are required to enter the Zoo and throughout your visit in accordance with the Governor’s Executive Order #180 for everyone ages 5 and up.
+- Face Coverings are required at all indoor locations in accordance with the current Governor’s Order for everyone ages 5 and up.

 - Make use of the hand sanitizer stations throughout the Zoo or wash your hands frequently.